Cogmasters/concord/README.md

 ## Run echo-bot
 1. get your bot token and paste it to `bot.config` to replace "replace-this-with-your-bot-token".
-There is a well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+There is a well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about how to get token and join bot to a server.

 2. invite your bot to your server
 3. run `./echo-bot.exe` in the same folder of `bot.config`